nirwan1265/Grain_Nitrogen/README.md

-# Grain_Nitrogen
+# Grain Nitrogen in Maize
-This GitHub repository contains all the relevant data, scripts, and documentation for our study on grain nitrogen in maize.
+This GitHub repository contains all relevant data, scripts, and documentation for our study on grain nitrogen in maize.
+It includes genome-wide association studies (GWAS) focused on maize grain nitrogen content using diverse landraces, as well as environmental GWAS (envGWAS) to link climatic variables with genetic variation.
+Additionally, the repository features population differentiation analyses using F<sub>ST</sub> between the Indian Chief and Jarvis maize lines, highlighting regions under potential selection related to nitrogen-use traits.